facebook/lexical/README.md

 this logic can be wired up manually, or via a preshipped package.
 This ensures tight extensibilty and keeps code-sizes to a minimal – ensuring apps only pay the cost for what they actually import.

-For React apps, Lexical has tight intergration with React 18+ via the optional `lexical-react` package.
+For React apps, Lexical has tight intergration with React 18+ via the optional `@lexical/react` package.
 This package provides production-ready utility functions, helpers and React hooks that make it seemless to create text editors within React.

 ## Getting started with React

 You can create a new react project using [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html)

-Install `lexical` and `lexical-react`:
+Install `lexical` and `@lexical/react`:

 ```
 npm install --save lexical @lexical/react